-Chemical Agents were utilized 1 time during this reporting period.
-The deployment was used during an armed robbery/shooting investigation during which the primary offender barricaded himself and refused to come out of his residence.
-This resulted in an extended standoff.
+Chemical Agents were utilized 10 times during this reporting period.

+- An assault with a deadly weapon incident which the primary offender refused to come out of a hotel room.
+The offender eventually surrendered and was taken into custody without incident. - A Special Response Unit call out for an assault with a deadly weapon during which the primary offender refused to come out of the residence.
 The offender eventually surrendered and was taken into custody without incident.